In Franche-Comté, QWL paths lead to ISO 45001

 The training program has enabled us to experiment with actions and tools designed to improve working conditions: tobacco prevention, addiction awareness, open days, family egg hunts, yoga classes…

-It’s not every day that we have the opportunity to unite our employees around actions that may seem at first sight remote from the industrial environment, but which concern everyone.
+It’s not every day that we have the opportunity to unite our employees around actions that may seem at first sight remote from the industrial environment, but which concern everyone. “she explains.

 The company has thus learned to extend its continuous improvement policy to QWL, as it already does for quality and the environment.